 Coca-Cola UNITED is the second largest privately held Coca-Cola bottler in North America, the third largest bottler of Coca-Cola products in the U.S., and it is also one of the largest privately held companies in Alabama.

 A native of Evergreen, Alabama, Claude earned a BA in Economics from Sewanee: The University of the South in 1973 and received his master’s degree in Business from The Colgate-Darden School of Business at The University of Virginia in 1975.

-Active in the business community, Claude has held many leadership positions within the Coca Cola System and soft drink industry, recently serving as Chairman of the American Beverage Association and The Coca Cola Scholars Foundation.
-Additionally, he is on the Board of Governors of The Coca Cola Bottlers’ Association.
+Claude has been extremely active in the business community, as well as serving in leadership positions within the Coca-Cola System and beverage industry.
+Some of these include serving as Chairman of both the American Beverage Association and The Coca-Cola Scholars Foundation.
+He also served on the Board of Governors of The Coca-Cola Bottlers’ Association.

-Throughout his career, he has shared his energy and enthusiasm with numerous civic and charitable organizations, including the United Way of Central Alabama, the Birmingham Airport Authority Board, and the American Cancer Society.
-He is a member of the Birmingham Rotary Club and is currently serving on the Executive Committee of the Birmingham Business Alliance.
+He has also shared his energy, enthusiasm, and passion with numerous civic and charitable organizations, including the United Way of Central Alabama, the Birmingham Airport Authority Board, and the American Cancer Society.
+He is a member of the Birmingham Rotary Club and has served on the Executive Committee of the Birmingham Business Alliance.

-Claude and his wife, Kate, are parishioners of the Church of the Advent and have three children and six grandchildren.
+Claude and Kate are parishioners of the Church of the Advent and have three children and nine grandchildren.